koutraki/koutraki.github.io/_teaching/2011-spring-teaching-1.md

 date: 2011-01-02
 location: "Heraklion, Greece"
 ---
-Teaching assistant for the spring semenster of 2011.
+Teaching assistant for the spring semester of 2011.

 Responsibilities
 =======